sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

 ## Option 1: Use a virtual environment

-If you want to use virtualenv or conda environment (we recommend Python 3.10.11 or higher):
+If you want to use virtualenv or conda environment:

+1. We recommend Python 3.10 (or higher), which you can install, for example, on a Mac, using `brew install python@3.10`.
+Additionally, you can configure this version in your shell by adding it to your `bashrc` or `zshrc` file.
+For example: `export PATH="/opt/homebrew/bin/python3.10:$PATH"`

-1. Install and update pip:
+2. Install and update pip:

     ```bash
     cd ai-starter-kit/workshops/ai_engineer_2024/ekr_rag